xoseperez/eeprom_rotate/README.md

 There is still one special case that could be a problem: non-OTA upgrades.
 In a wired upgrade the firmware has no control of the situation and it cannot backup the EEPROM before the upgrade.
 If your image is large enough it may overwrite the sectors in use for the EEPROM pool.
 For a firmware image this is very unlikely, only with old 512Kb memory chips you may run into problems when flashing big images.

-But when flashing the filesystem you will always hit this problem, because it always overwrites the full SPIFFS block.
+But when flashing the file system you will always hit this problem, because it always overwrites the full SPIFFS block.
 So if you flashing the SPIFFS block and want to keep the EEPROM configuration you have two options: a custom memory layout that really reserves more sectors for EEPROM or upgrade it always over the air and program your firmware so it first backs up the EEPROM contents to the latest sector using `backup`.

 ## License